ingredio/NLP_utils/README.md

 * `scikit_learn==0.23.2`
 * `tensorflow==2.4.1`

 The training process can be bypassed.
-The pretrained models, vectorizer and feature selector are provided [here](https://drive.google.com/drive/folders/1aLQkidYg-dO56aMkFZFsawwr_bcoLZqz) and should be placed in the root (NLP_utils) folder along with the `classify.py` script and `input.json` file.
+The pretrained models (LSVC.sav, LR.sav, SGD.sav, keras_model), vectorizer (vectorizer.pkl) and feature selector (selector.pkl) are provided [here](https://drive.google.com/drive/folders/1aLQkidYg-dO56aMkFZFsawwr_bcoLZqz) and should be placed in the root (NLP_utils) folder along with the `classify.py` script and `input.json` file.

 ## Usage
 `cat input.json | python classify.py`